liulaisusan/tutorials/Terraform/README.md

     2. `terraform fmt` to  updates configurations in the current directory for readability and consistency.
     3. `terraform validate` to make sure your configuration is syntactically valid and internally consistent.
     4. `terraform.tfstate` stores the IDs and properties of the resources it manages in this file, so that it can update or destroy those resources going forward, use `terraform show` to show the state.
+- [x] finish the tutorial about terraform variables
+    1. `variables.tf` to define variabels (can use default values)
+    2. `terraform.tfvars` to populate variables using values from a file
+- [x] finish the tutorial about terraform output query
+    1. `outputs.tf` defint the output values which will be printed on console and can be queried by `terraform output`.
+    2. first apply, then can query output.